Financial and Appointment Policy

 We require payment in full before treatment, at least two business days in advance.
 Payments are processed by a secure and encrypted payment processor.
 You also will be asked to provide a credit or debit card, which will be retained for future services.
 Boulder Mind Care does not accept insurance, Medicare, or Medicaid for ketamine infusion therapy.
 Currently, we accept cash, ACH transfer, credit cards, debit cards, Care Credit, and HSA or FSA accounts.
 With Care Credit, you can spread out the payments for the Initial Consult and Initial Series of six infusions so that it is much more affordable.
 An FSA or HSA is a great way to put money from your paycheck into a specific account for healthcare expenses, before taxes are taken out.
 That is, instead of paying for Ketamine treatments with “after tax” dollars, you’re using “pre-tax” dollars to pay for Ketamine treatments, which gives most people about a 40% discount.

 We offer a 10% discount to veterans, active duty military, retired and active duty law enforcement, other first responders, and other licensed medical professionals.
 Thank you for your service!
-In addition, for select patients in need, we provide reduced infusion fees, through an income-based sliding scale program.
-If finances are a concern for you, give us a call at (303) 823-4882, and we will work with you to find a solution, within your financial constraints.
+Regardless, no matter what your background, if finances are a concern for you, give us a call at (303) 823-4882, and we will work with you to find a solution, within your financial constraints.

 For those with PPO type health insurance and out-of-network benefits, you may be able to get reimbursed for up to 65% of the cost of your visit, though this is not guaranteed.
 After you complete your initial series of infusions, you may request a receipt (superbill) from us which details procedure codes, diagnosis, and fees paid.
 We do not submit or process insurance claims, or communicate directly with insurance companies.
 Instead, we have partnered with Osmind.
 With the Osmind app, you just snap a picture of the superbill, and spend about two minutes to input information into the app — and Osmind takes care of the rest!
 No need for snail mail, faxing, or the insurance company pretending it lost the claim.
 Osmind will optimize your claim for fast, out-of-network health insurance reimbursement and help you get more money back, faster.